patrickballantyne/30DayMapChallenge/README.md

 ## 2021

 Using the SafeGraph core places dataset, I mapped the locations of all Starbucks coffee shops in Florida state, aggregated to H3.
-The locations were extracted and joined to a hexagonal grid of Florida, created using the ['h3jsr R packag'](https://github.com/obrl-soil/h3jsr), before being mapped with ggplot and converted to 3D using the ['rayshader R package'](https://www.rayshader.com).
+The locations were extracted and joined to a hexagonal grid of Florida, created using the ['h3jsr' R package](https://github.com/obrl-soil/h3jsr), before being mapped with ggplot and converted to 3D using the ['rayshader' R package](https://www.rayshader.com).

-Code used to produce the map can be found ['here']() - built mostly with ggplot, sf and rayshader.
+Code used to produce the map can be found [here]() - built mostly with ggplot, sf and rayshader.